Skip to Main Content

 A really useful thing that you can do before your course begins is to get to know the different libraries that you might use, and even make contact with the staff who work there.
 Start by visiting the Cambridge Libraries gateway.

 Look up your college library, faculty and departmental library/ies and the University Library on the Libraries Directory.
-Using this and by connecting to their websites, find their opening hours, the names of one or two members of staff, some of the services they offer and images of them.
+You can use the directory and individual library websites to find their opening hours, the names of one or two members of staff and some of the services they offer and images of them.
 Note that some start with a name, rather than subject e.g. Seeley Historical Library or the Haddon Library (Archaeology and Anthropology).

 There is also a public library, Cambridge Central Library in the Lion Yard shopping centre.